WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Cross region failover

-- do not mistake this with Multi-AZ failover
+- do not mistake this with Multi-AZ failover, which promotes the read replica automatically

 * use CloudWatch alarm which will trigger lambda which updates R53, multi-region read replica will be promoted.